 - Pheucticus ludovicianus

-- Stocky birds with a large, triangle bill.
+- Stocky birds with a large, trianglar bill.
 About the size of an American Robin.

 - Females are heavily streaked with a white eyebrow and a pale bill.

 It’s easy to see how these beautiful finches got their name.
-One look at the males, and you will immediately notice the bright red plumage at the top of their white breasts.
-Females, on the other hand, can be hard to properly identify, as they look similar to many other birds.
+One look at the males, and you’ll immediately notice the bright red plumage topping their white breasts.
+On the other hand, females can be hard to identify, as they look similar to many other birds.

 Rose-breasted Grosbeaks like to visit bird feeders, where it uses its huge triangular bill to crack open seeds.
+I’ve never seen one of these finches use a tube feeder; I don’t think the perches provide enough space for them.
 If you want to attract them, the best food to use is sunflower seeds set out on a platform feeder.
-I’ve never seen one of these finches use a tube feeder, as I don’t think it provides enough space on the perches for them.

 Rose-breasted Grosbeak Range Map

-Red-Breasted Grosbeak males sing to establish territories and attract females.
-When the female shows up, the male will sometimes play hard to get, rejecting her for a day or two before finally accepting her as a mate!
+Rose-breasted Grosbeak males sing to establish territories and attract females.
+When the female shows up, the male sometimes plays hard-to-get, rejecting her for a day or two before finally accepting her as a mate!
 To make up for this, they give the female a break and sit on the nest to keep the eggs warm.

-Red-Breasted Grosbeaks are known for their beautiful song.
+Rose-breasted Grosbeaks are known for their beautiful song.
 It sounds similar to an American Robin but better!
-Listen for a long series of notes that rises and falls.
+Listen for a long series of notes that rise and fall.
 If you hear one, make sure to look for the male singing from an elevated perch.